marianavif/notes-archive/golang.md

 ***code elements***: named functions, named values (including variables and named constants), defined types and type alias.

+***function closure***: function value that references variables from outside its body.
+The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.

 ***exported identifiers***: an identifier starting with an Unicode uppercase letter.
 Public identifiers.

 ***identifiers***: a token which must be composed of Unicode letters, Unicode digits and `_` (underscore), and start with either an Unicode letter or `_`.
 Names of code elements, package names and package import names must be identifiers.